 Elementary School Information

-All students, grades kindergarten through fifth grade, receive instruction in art twice a month that is aligned to four anchor standards: creating, presenting, connecting, and responding.
-Students create artwork using the elements and principles of design and present them in various art shows throughout the year.
+Elementary art instruction occurs every other week and is aligned to four anchor standards: creating, presenting, connecting, and responding.
+Students create artwork using the elements and principles of design, and present them in various art shows throughout the year.
 Students explore the connections between art and our global society through art creation, discussion, response writing, and hands-on activities.

 Dual Language Program

-In elementary schools, dual language students follow a specific language allocation model depending on their grade level.
+Dual language students follow a specific language allocation model depending on their grade level.
 Based on the language allocation, content areas are taught in English or Spanish for a specific amount of time.
-The following chart illustrates the details of the dual language program for each elementary students:

 English as a Second Language (ESL)

 Elementary English language learner students are in a general education class and receive language support through the ESL teacher.
 Eligibility for english language support is based off of student performance on an annual assessment.

 Elementary English language arts instruction allows students to foster an understanding and working knowledge of foundational skills including concepts about print, alphabetic principles and conventions of writing with the goal of ensuring students are effective readers.
 As students progress throughout elementary school, they will read more challenging texts to strengthen their understanding of what they read while building a strong vocabulary knowledge.
 Students will also begin to write for specific purposes, including: to inform, explain, or tell a story.

 Elementary health instruction provides students with the ability to understand the basic components and importance of being healthy and staying safe.
 Topics include body systems, hygiene, nutrition, safety, social skills, fitness, and goal setting.

 Elementary math instruction will focus on number sense and algebraic thinking in order for students to develop conceptual understanding.
 In the primary grade levels, students will make tens, practice addition and subtraction, and progress into multiplication and division.